KBonev1993/KBonev1993/README.md

-# Hello World, I'm Kristiyan Bonev👋

-# I'm a Entry-Level Developer 💻 and Crypto Enthusiast 🌐
+## Hello World, I'm Kristiyan Bonev👋 - Entry-Level Developer 💻 and Crypto Enthusiast 🌐
 - 🌱 I’m currently learning everything. 🤣
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2022 Goals: Learn more!